Warren H. Carroll: Awards

-Carroll has received numerous awards throughout his academic career.
-Christendom College, the school he founded, awarded him an honorary doctorate in humane letters in 1999, its Pro Deo et Patria Award for Distinguished Service to God and Country in 2007, and its inaugural Queen Isabel Catholic Vision of History Award in 2007.
+Christendom College, the school he founded, awarded Carroll with an honorary doctorate in humane letters in 1999, its Pro Deo et Patria Award for Distinguished Service to God and Country in 2007, and its inaugural Queen Isabel Catholic Vision of History Award in 2007.
 The Society of Catholic Social Scientists, an organization of which he was a board member, named him its inaugural recipient of the Pius XI Award in history in 1995.

-He had published articles through the Society's periodical, the Catholic Social Science Review.
+He published articles through the society's periodical, the Catholic Social Science Review.
 Carroll is also known for his major work, the multi-volume "History of Christendom".
 At the time of his death, only five volumes had been published; Anne Carroll helped complete the sixth volume, published in the summer of 2013.
-Together, the series presents a narrative account of Western Civilization and Catholic history from antiquity (about 2000 BC) through the year 2010.
+The series presents a narrative account of Western Civilization and Catholic history from antiquity around 2000 BC through 2010.